hyperledger-labs/perun-doc/source/concepts/protocols.rst

 ``````````````````

 In case of ledger channels, they must always be settled on the blockchain.
 In
-case of sub-channels or virtual channels, if the state to be settled was not
+case of sub-channels or virtual channels, under the following scenarios, they
-finalized off-chain and a dispute was registered on the blockchain, they must
-be settled on the blockchain.
+must be settled on the blockchain.

+1. If the state to be settled was not finalized off-chain and the parent channel
+   was registered on the blockchain; or
+2. If the parent channel was registered on the blockchain because of a dispute
+   in the parent channel itself or any of its other sub-channels or virtual
+   channels.

 In all of these cases, `parent layer` is the blockchain.